user340/basepkg/README.md

 # basepkg -- NetBSD system packages

-The basepkg is unofficial experimental stage of [NetBSD syspkg project](https://wiki.netbsd.org/projects/project/syspkgs/).
+The basepkg project is unofficial experimental stage of [NetBSD syspkg project](https://wiki.netbsd.org/projects/project/syspkgs/).

 This software is unstable.
 It may destroy your system.
 We recommend that use chroot environment or virtual machine for testing generated packages.